ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 | 3 | None | None | None | 11 | [0,0,0,0] | "S" |  <!-- Method has stopped and no outputs returned -->
 | 4 | None | 9729.9 | 11892.1 | 10811 | [9201,866,632,112] | "N" | <!-- No correction has been applied -->
 | 5 | None | 9729.9 | 11892.1 | 12492 | [9201,866,632,112] | "M" | <!-- Manual editing is required -->

+The received outputs are as follows:

+* Unique Identifier – Any e.g., Business Reporting Unit
+* absolute difference - the absolute difference between the predictive value and the sum of the original components
+* lower_percentage_threshold - the lower threshold calculated for the percentage range
+* higher_percentage_threshold - the higher threshold calculated for the percentage range
+* final_total - the final total will be corrected if applicable or will remain as the original if not
+* final_component - the final components will be corrected if applicable or will remain as original components if not

 ## Test Data
 The test data mentioned in the example above can be found alongside this user documentation